gitrajit/Python-flask--Creating-login-and-logout-page/README.md

-# Python-Flask - Login and logout of a webpage
+# Python-Flask - Login and logout of a webpage.

 This is an example to show how we can use Flask framework for creating a webpage.